Brooklyn Beckham: Cooking

-In 2021, it was revealed that Beckham was to try his hand at becoming a professional chef.
-His online video series Cookin' With Brooklyn attracted criticism when it was revealed that it took 62 professionals to create each episode, at a reported cost of $100,000 per episode.
-Critics also pointed out that Beckham has no real professional experience or training.
+In 2022, he published an online video series Cookin' With Brooklyn.
+The show was criticised for taking 62 professionals to create each episode, at a reported cost of $100,000 per episode, and Beckham's lack of professional experience or training.

 Personal life

-Beckham has dated American actress Chloë Grace Moretz, French-Tunisian model-singer Sonia Ben Ammar, Canadian model Lexi Wood, singer Madison Beer, dancer Lexy Panterra, English model Lottie Moss, model Phoebe Torrance, English singer Rita Ora, and English model Hana Cross.
+Relationships and marriage

+Beckham was in an on-and-off-again relationship with American actress Chloë Grace Moretz starting in 2014.
 He attended the 2016 Democratic National Convention with Moretz in support of Hillary Clinton.
-After breaking up and reconciling several times, Moretz confirmed that she and Beckham had permanently terminated their relationship in 2018.
+Moretz confirmed in 2018 that their relationship had ended.

+Beckham has also dated French-Tunisian model-singer Sonia Ben Ammar, Canadian model Lexi Wood, singer Madison Beer, dancer Lexy Panterra, English model Lottie Moss, model Phoebe Torrance, English singer Rita Ora, and English model Hana Cross.
-After confirming their relationship on Instagram in January 2020, Beckham announced his engagement to American actress Nicola Peltz on 11 July 2020.
-The couple were married on 9 April 2022 in Palm Beach, Florida, in a Jewish ceremony (his great-great-great grandfather was Jewish and Peltz's father is Jewish).
-The couple has on multiple occasions referred to their close friendship with American actress and singer Selena Gomez.

-He has a Hebrew tattoo of a line from the Song of Songs on his left arm: "I am my beloved's and my beloved is mine".
+After confirming their relationship on Instagram in January 2020, Beckham announced his engagement to Nicola Peltz on 11 July 2020.
+The couple married on 9 April 2022 in Palm Beach, Florida, in a Jewish ceremony.
+Beckham has a line from the Hebrew version of the Song of Songs tattooed on his left arm: "I am my beloved's and my beloved is mine".

+Family estrangement

+In January 2026, Beckham publicly confirmed that he had become estranged from his family, and had told his parents to contact him only through lawyers.
+He said he did not wish to reconcile with his family, alleging that they had tried to "ruin" his relationship with Peltz and had contributed to negative press coverage about him.
+In particular, he claimed that his mother had hijacked the first dance at his wedding and then danced on him "inappropriately", and had pulled out of making Peltz's dress at the eleventh hour, leaving her to find a dress elsewhere.
+He also stated that his family contained "inauthentic relationships".